 - Fruit Pies: 1 whole pie, no larger than 9" in aluminum, disposable pie plate.
-No cream pies or pies using eggs, egg whites or milk in the filling can be accepted. - Specialty Yeast Breads: 1 whole unit (loaf, tea ring, etc.) or 1 pan of sweet rolls (cinnamon rolls etc.) on a disposable board, or in a disposable container. - · Quick Bread: 1 whole loaf (fruit and nuts may be added/cooked in the batter, no yeast) - Chocolate Cake: 1 whole cake, must have at least 2 layers, and up to a maximum of 4 layers.
-Frosting may be used and any frosting using dairy must be cooked (please include frosting recipe with recipe card). - Kid's Cookies: 3 cookies - Kid's Cake: 1 whole cake, single layer, 8 or 9" round or square.
-Frosting may be used and any frosting using dairy must be cooked (please include frosting recipe with recipe card).
+No cream pies or pies using eggs, egg whites or milk in the filling can be accepted. - Specialty Yeast Breads: 1 whole unit (loaf, tea ring, etc.) or 1 pan of sweet rolls (cinnamon rolls etc.) on a disposable board, or in a disposable container. - · Quick Bread: 1 whole loaf (fruit and nuts may be added/cooked in the batter, no yeast) - Kid's Cookies: 3 cookies - Kid's Muffins: 3 muffins (Glazes and streusels are ok to use, no frosting.
+Fresh fruit and nuts may be baked into the batter, nut no fresh fruit can be used as a topping.)

-HUDSON CREAM FLOUR- BAKEFEST ENTRY FORM
+HUDSON CREAM FLOUR-BAKEFEST ENTRY FORM

-Entries Due: Tuesday, July 16, 2024, 5:30 p.m 6:00 p.m.
+Entries Due: Tuesday, July 15, 2024, 5:30 p.m 6:00 p.m.

-Judgin g Begins at 6:00 p.m. at the Stafford County Fair Building, Stafford, Ks.
+dging Begins at 6:00 p.m. at the Stafford County Fair Building, Stafford, K s.

 Quick Bread Contest

 Specialty Bread Contest

 Fruit Pie Contest

-Chocolate Cake (2+ layer)

 Kid's Cookies

-Kid's Chocolate Cake (1 layer)
+Kid's Muffins

-Name: Phone:
+e: Phone: